An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Method

 \subsubsection{\textbf{Translating (T)}}

-The second category derived from the model is \textit{Translating}, the process of turning ideas into text~\cite{flower_cognitive_1981}.
-Queries can be categorized as translation when they include both a request to generate text that can be used in the essay along with adequate context about the desired content of the generated text.
-Excluded from this category are requests asking to generate portions of the essay larger than a paragraph, which would instead be classified in the \textit{All} category.
+The second category derived from the model is \textit{Translating}, defined as the process of turning ideas into text~\cite{flower_cognitive_1981}.
+Queries were classified as translating when they included both a request to generate text for the essay and sufficient context about the desired content.
+Requests to generate portions of the essay larger than a paragraph were excluded from this category and instead classified into the \textit{All} category, as this includes planning and reviewing activities.